History of the United States Marine Corps: Establishment of the modern Marine Corps

 In May 1811, 2 officers and 47 Marines established an advanced base on Cumberland Island, Georgia to be used for actions against pirates in Spanish Florida, and captured Fernandina on 18 March 1812 for occupation until May 1813.
 This was the first peacetime overseas base of the United States.

-U.S. Marines in June 1814 aboard fire from the rigging at during the famous naval battle.
+U.S. Marines in June 1814 aboard fire from the rigging at during the naval battle.

 U.S. Marines manning their guns August 1814 at Bladensburg, attached to the Chesapeake Bay Flotilla under the command of U.S. Navy Commodore Joshua Barney in defense of Washington D.C.

 The Marine Corps' first land action of the War of 1812 was the establishment of an advanced base at Sackets Harbor, New York by 63 Marines.
 This gave the Navy a base on the shores of Lake Ontario, and later, headquartered their operations in the Great Lakes; Marines helped to repel two British attacks (the First and Second Battle of Sacket's Harbor).
 The Marines also established another base at Erie, Pennsylvania.
 Marine ship detachments took part in the great frigate duels of the war, the first U.S. victories of the war.
 By the end of the war Marines acquired a reputation as marksmen, especially in ship-to-ship actions.
 On 27 April 1813, Marines participated in United States Army Colonel Winfield Scott's landing at York (now Toronto).
 Under Commodore Joshua Barney and Captain Samuel Miller, they acted to delay the British forces marching toward Washington at the Battle of Bladensburg.
 During the battle, they held the line after the Army and militia retreated, though were eventually overrun.
 Tradition holds that the British respected their fighting enough to spare the Marine Barracks and Commandant's house when they burned Washington, though they may have intended to use it as a headquarters; a related legend cites that two NCOs buried treasure at the site (to prevent its capture) that is yet unfound.
 At the Battle of New Orleans, the Marines held the center of Gen Andrew Jackson's defensive line.
 A total of 46 Marines would die and 66 were wounded in the war.

 Together with sailors and Army troops, they again captured Amelia Island and Fernandina in Spanish Florida on 23 December 1817.
 Fernandina was occupied until Spain ceded Florida to the United States in 1821.
 In 1823, Marines also established an advanced base on Thompson's Island, now called Key West, for Commodore David Porter to use against pirates around the island of Cuba.
 They garrisoned Pensacola, Florida in 1825 to use it as a base against pirates in the West Indies.